devpi/devpi/doc/quickstart-server.rst

-This quickstart document walks you through setting up your own ``devpi-server`` instance, controling it with supervisor_ and serving it through nginx_ on a unix like system.
+This quickstart document walks you through setting up your own ``devpi-server`` instance, controling it with supervisor_ and (optionally) serving it through nginx_ on a unix like system.
 It also shows how to create a first user and index.

 Note that the :doc:`the pypi-mirroring quickstart